dineshvkumarv/DevOps-project/README.md

 EXPOSE 8080
 CMD ["npm", "start"]
 Docker Compose
-Here’s the docker-compose.yml that defines the services for the frontend, backend, and database:
+The docker-compose.yml file defines the services for the frontend, backend, and database:

 yaml
 Copy